 - a) The name of the Company is Kommunal Landspensjonskasse gjensidig forsikringsselskap.
 The Company's address is: Dronning Eufemias gate 10, postboks 400 Sentrum, N-0103 Oslo - b) The Financial Supervisory Authority of Norway exercises financial supervision of the Company.
-The address of the Financial Supervisory Authority of Norway is: Revierstredet 3, postboks 1187 Sentrum, N-0151 Oslo - c) The Company's external auditor is PwC, Dronning Eufemias gate 71.
-The contact person is Stig Arild Lund, stig.lund@pwc.com. - d) Customers with public-sector occupational pensions from KLP own the Company.
+The address of the Financial Supervisory Authority of Norway is: Revierstredet 3, postboks 1187 Sentrum, N-0151 Oslo - c) The Company's external auditor is EY, Stortorvet 7, o155 Oslo.
+Contact person is Finn Espen Sellæg, finn.espen.selleg@no.ey.com. - d) Customers with public-sector occupational pensions from KLP own the Company.
 These comprise Norwegian municipal and county authorities, the regional healthcare enterprises (RHF) with their subsidiary healthcare companies (HF), and other public-sector businesses. - e) Kommunal Landspensjonskasse (KLP) is the parent company for the KLP Group.
 KLP's wholly-owned subsidiaries are organised as limited companies.
-The following wholly-owned subsidiaries included in the Group:
+The following wholly-owned included in the Group:

 - KLP Banken AS and its subsidiaries:

-- KLP Boligkreditt AS
+- o KLP Boligkreditt AS

 - KLP Kommunekreditt AS

 - KLP Eiendom AS

-- KLP Eiendom subsidiaries (several)
+- o KLP Eiendom subsidiaries (several)

 - KLP Forsikringsservice AS

 - KLP Regnskapstjenester AS

 - KLP Kapitalforvaltning AS

 - KLP Skadeforsikring AS